-- (1) In order to build the road, a building notice is submitted to the local authority or the local authority issues a building permit. - (2) In order to build a national road, the building notice is submitted to the Road Administration or the Road Administration issues the building permit. - (3) Where a road is to be built together with other construction works that form a functional whole with the road, the institution issuing the building permit may join the issue proceedings of the building permits concerned.
+(1) In order to perform building work on a road, a building notice is filed with the local authority, or a corresponding building permit is issued by the local authority.

+(2) In order to perform building work on a national road, a building notice is filed with the Transport Administration, or a corresponding building permit is issued by the Transport Administration.

+(3) Where a road is to be built together with other construction works that form a functional whole with it, the authority to issue the building permit may consolidate the proceedings concerning the issuing of the building permits concerned.